On the representation of the nested logit model

 \sym#1{\ifmmode^{#1}\else\(^{#1}\)\fi}

-{\today\ (First draft: 7/2019).
-Funding from NSF grant DMS-1716489 is acknowledged.
+{October 14, 2020.
+(First draft: 7/2019).
+Funding from NSF grant DMS-1716489 and ERC-CoG grant No. 866274 is acknowledged.
 The author is thankful to the editor (Peter Phillips) and two anonymous reviewers, as well as Kenneth Train, Mogens Fosgerau, Lars-G\"{o} ran Mattsson, Bernard Salani\'{e} and J\"{o}rgen Weibull for helpful comments, and especially to Matt Shum for pointing out the important reference to Cardell's paper after a first version of this paper was circulated.\\ { $^{\S }$New York University, departments of Economics and of Mathematics; ag133@nyu.edu}}